MicrosoftDocs/well-architected/well-architected/devops/automation-configuration.md

 # Configure infrastructure

-When you work with Azure, many services can be created and configured programmatically using automation or infrastructure as code tooling.
+When you work with Azure, many services can be created and configured programmatically by using automation or infrastructure as code tooling.
 These tools access Azure through the exposed REST APIs or what we refer to as the [Azure control plane](/azure/azure-resource-manager/management/control-plane-and-data-plane#control-plane).
 For example, an Azure Network Security Group can be deployed, and security group rules created using an Azure Resource Manager template.
 The Network Security Group and its configuration are exposed through the Azure control plane and natively accessible.

 Other configurations, such as installing software on a virtual machine (VM), adding data to a database, or starting pods in an Azure Kubernetes Service cluster can't be accessed through the Azure control plane.
 These actions require a different set of configuration tools.
 These configurations are on the [Azure data plane](/azure/azure-resource-manager/management/control-plane-and-data-plane#data-plane) side, or not exposed through Azure REST APIs.
 The data plane enables tools to use agents, networking, or other access methods to provide resource-specific configuration options.